aseba/GistPy/Readme.md

 Small python script that creates a new anonymous gist at [gist.github.com](https://gist.github.com/) with content coming from stdin

+## TODO

+- Better security.
+Password in plain text in the script sucks

 ## How to install:

 ```bash